Xavier577/Chess-board/ReadMe.md

 # Overview

-This is a chess game made with html,css and Javascript.
-It's a challenge from my friend so I thought i'll just give it a go. #100daysofcoding
+A chess board i made with HTML, CSS and Javacript